I am the Best (내가 제일 잘 나가) by 2NE1 (투애니원): Lyrics, Translation, and Explanation

 It’s a strange feeling, being disappointed by the release of a 2NE1 music video.

 Likewise, Areia’s trance remixes of Follow Me (날 따라 해봐요) and especially Can’t Nobody are how I personally came to love 2NE1, and they’re such epics that I couldn’t help but be taken along for the ride.
-But, once the magic had worn off a little, then I had to admit that their music videos made little sense really, placing the onus on YG Entertainment to produce something more original and coherent this time.
+But, once the magic had worn off a little, I had to admit that their music videos made little sense really, placing the onus on YG Entertainment to produce something more original and coherent this time.

 And in the same style as the above image, the teasers did make me hopeful, especially given the constant delays to its release.
 Like Ashley at Seoulbeats said: